Jayakanthan: Personal life, influences and political views

 Jayakanthan was married to his cousin Gnanambikai, who worked as a primary school teacher.
 The couple had two daughters and a son - J Kadambari, J Jayasimhan, and J Deepalakshmi.
 Born in a family that had a lot of political activists, Jayakanthan became interested in politics at a young age.
 He became a strong supporter of the CPI ever since joining the party in the 1950s.
 He was coaxed to join politics by K. Baladhandayutham of the CPI.
 While he stood up against the Dravida Munnetra Kazhagam and its leaders for a majority of his lifetime, he supported the CPI leaders for "Nehruvian socialism" and had a great admiration Indira Gandhi.
 He quit the CPI, and later joined the Tamil Desiyak Katchi, founded by E. V. K. Sampath, before joining the Indian National Congress.

-Despite his name recognition and popularity as a superb Tamil author in multiple genres, Jayakanthan's entry into electoral politics was a flop.
+Despite his recognition and popularity as an exceptional Tamil author in multiple genres, Jayakanthan's entry into electoral politics did not end successfully.
 He contested the 1977 Tamil Nadu Legislative Assembly election, as an Independent candidate in the Theagaraya Nagar constituency and could poll only 481 votes (0.64%).
 He had remarked the Liberation Tigers of Tamil Eelam as a "fascist" organisation.
 This extremist view of Jayakanthan is resented by Sri Lankan Tamils, and attribute it to his knowledge deficit on the history of Sri Lankan Tamils.